 - Segment by - Choose the dimension(s) by which you want to segment your data.
 Breaking down your data enables you to see your business performance from different perspectives.
 For example, you might choose to segment your sales data based on region, sales rep, or product type.

 - Over - Choose how you want your data to be grouped.
-Klipfolio® automatically sets the time periodicity to use for your PowerMetric based on the date range you selected.
+Klipfolio® automatically sets the time periodicity to use for your metric based on the date range you selected.
 For example, if you're viewing a date range for your data for the "Last 7 days", the auto-periodicity will be set to "Auto (Daily)".
 If your date range is "Last 8 weeks", the auto-periodicity will be set to "Auto (Weekly)".
 You can override the auto-selected time periodicity by choosing an alternate option from the drop-down list.
 By default, the x axis displays time but bar charts enable you to select either a time dimension to group by or a non-time-related dimension.

 - Filters - Filter your data by selecting the members to include for each dimension.
 For example, if the dimension is "City", you might choose to filter on "Kingston" and "Ottawa", to see data for those specific cities.
 See the example below.
-If your PowerMetric includes a lot of members, you can use the Search feature to quickly find them.
+If your metric includes a lot of members, you can use the Search feature to quickly find them.

-Configuration options in the Explore View window
+Explore View window options